kebasyaty/ramifice/README.md

 # Units Management.
 # Management for `choices` parameter in dynamic field types.
+# Units are stored in a separate collection.
 from ramifice.types import Unit unit = Unit( field="field_name",  # The name of the dynamic field.